Clips

 Export

-Once a clip is ready, you can download it as an MP4 directly from the sidebar or the Clips page.
+Once a clip is ready, you can download it as an MP4 directly from the card, the Clips tab in the editor, or the Clips page.
 The chat overlay, if you rendered one, downloads separately as either a flat MP4 or a transparent MOV depending on your settings.
 Drop both into your editor of choice for the final composite.